terraref/documentation/hyperspectral_data.md

 This is a proposal for spectral and imaging data to be provided as HDF-5 / NetCDF-4 data cubes for computing and downloading by end users.

-Following CF naming conventions [1], these would be in a netcdf-4 compatible / well behaved hdf format.
-Also see [2] for example formats by NOAA
+Following [CF naming conventions](http://cfconventions.org/Data/cf-standard-names/29/build/cf-standard-name-table.html), these would be in a netcdf-4 compatible / well behaved HDF format.

 Questions to address: